sbt/website/src/reference/changes/migrating-from-sbt-1.x.md

 }
 ```

+When considering caching for a task, watch out for side-effecting tasks.
+When sbt 2 restores a task result from its disk cache, it returns the cached value without re-executing the task body.
+Any side effect (e.g. writing files, syncing mappings) is silently skipped.
+If a task is meant to produce a side effect every time it runs, wrap it in `Def.uncached(...)` so sbt 2 always re-executes it.

 The [sbt2-compat](https://github.com/sbt/sbt2-compat) plugin provides `Def.uncached` as a compatibility shim on sbt 1.x (where it is a no-op).
 See [Cached task](../reference/cached-task.md) reference for details, including build-wide and per-task opt-out options.

 Migration away from IntegrationTest